kizbitz/train/README.md

 ```

 **WARNING:** Security for your environment is **your** responsibility.
 Users created with this tool have a lot of permissions.
 Remember to audit your users and rotate keys/passwords to keep your environment secure.

+### Custom Labs

+- A template lab is provided that you can use as a starting base.
+- All current labs for reference: https://github.com/kizbitz/train/tree/master/train/labs

 ### Finally